Mega Millions jackpot jumps to $970M ahead of Friday’s drawing

 Who wants to be a billionaire (or something close to it)?

-Despite insanely long odds — one in 302.5 million — someone with an unparalleled gift for picking numbers -- or an astonishing amount of good luck -- could very well match all six Mega Millions numbers on Friday and win a jackpot that currently stands at a mind-blowing $970 million.
+Despite insanely long odds — one in 302.5 million — someone with an unparalleled gift for picking numbers — or an astonishing amount of good luck— very well could match all six Mega Millions numbers on Friday, and win a jackpot that currently stands at a mind-blowing $970 million.

 Officials raised the estimated jackpot Thursday for the second time because of strong sales ahead of Friday night’s drawing for what would be the second-largest lottery jackpot in U.S. history.